-Where possible, it is the City's responsibility to classify and regulate native growth protection areas as permanent open spaces.
+Where possible, it is the City's responsibility to classify and regulate NGPA's as permanent open spaces.
 Some trails through these spaces can be built to provide limited public access while still preserving the area for other purposes, such as wildlife habitat.